 Further information about the Walking

-Unlike our standard gulet cruises, there is a significant amount of walking on our Walking and Cruising the Lycian Shore tour in Turkey.
+Unlike our standard gulet cruises, there is a significant amount of hiking on our Walking and Cruising the Lycian Shore tour in Turkey.
 We believe that’s a key part of its appeal.
 The walks we do are for the most part sections of The Lycian Way, Turkey’s first national footpath, and widely regarded as one of the best hiking trails in the world for its combination of stunning vistas, scenery, and the archaeological sites that litter the way.

 The trip is designed to ease you in gently, with a day of pure relaxation to begin with, and then a few short walks and site visits, with some longer walks later in the tour.
 Across the two weeks, the average distance is about 5-6 miles a day (approx 3 hours), but it’s not really the distance that you need to bear in mind, but the terrain.
-We take all the walks at a leisurely pace, with some wonderful sites and great swims thrown in for good measure.
-In the second week, once people have found their feet, there’s a walk of about 6 hours, and one full day of walking (about 7 hours), with super picnics along the way.
+We take all the hikes at a leisurely pace, with some wonderful sites and great swims thrown in for good measure.
+In the second week, once people have found their feet, there’s a walk of about 6 hours, and one full day of hiking (about 7 hours), with super picnics along the way.
 Of course the beauty of being on the gulet, means that it’s perfectly possible for guests to skip a day’s walk if they so wish, and simply relax on the boat.
 If you fancy putting your feet up and resting for a day, that is perfectly possible.
 So if you wish to lie back and read a book or have an extra swim, you can.